 Andile Lungisa who is an ANC councillor and former youth league deputy president has been requested to report to the authorities within 48 hours of receiving his notice.
 According to the National Prosecuting Authority (NPA), this is so that he can begin serving time for his transgressions.

-In 2018, Lungisa was convicted for smashing a glass water jug on DA councillor Rano Kayser's head during an altercation in council during 2016.
-Lungisa was then sentenced to three years in prison for assault with the intent to do grievous bodily harm in 2018.
+In 2018, Lungisa was convicted for smashing a glass water jug on DA councillor Rano Kayser's head during a Council altercation in 2016.
+Lungisa was then sentenced to three years in prison for with the intent to do grievous bodily harm in 2018.

 He made an appeal but it was rejected by the Supreme Court of Appeal (SCA) on Wednesday in Bloemfontein.
 The SCA said that they had found no basis to interfere with the original sentence imposed by the trial court.